Betterment vs Etrade, for 2026

 What Can You Trade With Betterment and Etrade?

-Betterment offers 276 trading instruments and Etrade offers 87.
+Betterment offers 276 trading instruments whilst Etrade offers 87.

 Below you will find a full breakdown of what both Betterment and Etrade offer.